Botulinum toxin type a

 - if you have allergies to medicines, foods, or other substances

-- if you have a history of heart problems (eg, irregular heartbeat, a recent heart attack), swallowing or breathing problems (eg, asthma), or eye problems (eg, glaucoma, drooping eyelid)
+- if you have a history of bleeding problems, seizures, heart problems (eg, irregular heartbeat, recent heart attack), swallowing problems, lung or breathing problems (eg, asthma), eye problems (eg, glaucoma, drooping eyelid), or an overactive thyroid

-- if you have a skin infection or inflammation, scarring, or other skin disorders at the injection site
+- if you have inflammation, scarring, or other skin disorders at the injection site

-- if you plan to have surgery, especially surgery on your face, or if you have received botulinum toxin type a or any other botulinum toxin within the past 4 months
+- if you plan to have surgery or if you have received botulinum toxin type a or any other botulinum toxin in the past, especially within the last 4 months

-- if you have weakness in your forehead muscles, have had any change in the way your face normally looks, have any other facial conditions, or you have had surgery on your face
+- if you have weakness in your forehead muscles (eg, trouble raising your eyebrows), any change in the way your face normally looks, or you have had surgery on your face

 - if you are taking an allergy or cold medicine